 Focus on the value you can bring to your customers

 Value is key to a good sales mindset!
-It’s vital that you’re not just selling for the sake of making sales.
+You mustn't be just selling for the sake of making sales.
 Good sales should benefit both you and your customers.

 Consider how your product or service will benefit your prospect and use that as your focus.

-By doing this, it should be clear whether or not a prospect will genuinely benefit from what you have to offer.
-If you don’t think a prospect will find value in your products or services, you should be able to recognise when to leave them alone and move onto the next.
+Doing this should be clear whether or not a prospect will genuinely benefit from what you have to offer.
+If you don't think a prospect will find value in your products or services, you should be able to recognise when to leave them alone and move on to the next.